-To assist in fulfilling the Department's responsibilities under the Government Performance and Results Act (GPRA), P.L.
-103-62, applicants that receive funding under this solicitation must provide data that measures the results of their work.
-Additionally, applicants must discuss in their application their methods for collecting data for performance measures.
-Please refer to "What an Application Must Include" (page 15), for additional information on applicant responsibilities for collecting and reporting data.
-Grantees are required to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
+To assist in fulfilling the Department's responsibilities under the Government Performance and Results Act (GPRA), Public Law 103-62, applicants that receive funding under this solicitation must provide data that measure the results of their work.
+Any award recipient will be required, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
 Performance measures for this solicitation are as follows: